Please note CHA Learning reserves the right to modify, cancel, or make additions to these policies and procedures at any time.

 The grading breakdown and policies for assessment vary across each program.
 Please refer to the specific program’s supporting documentation for more information.

 Grades will be provided in the learning management system where programs are hosted.
 Students will have access to grades for their assessments as they are marked and posted.
-At the end of a program, students will have access to a full statement of marks and a transcript, upon request.
+At the end of a program, students will have access to a Statement of Grade Report and an Unofficial Transcript in the student portal.
+An official transcript can be requested, for a fee.

 Passing requirements for programs will be clearly posted and communicated.
 It is the responsibility of the student to make themselves familiar with these requirements and seek clarification as required.